hackoregon/emergency-response-backend/README.md

   7. Consult here for CI/CD info: https://github.com/hackoregon/backend-service-pattern

-  8. For changes in the django code, stop the container and re-run the start-proj.sh command.
+  8. For changes in the Django code, stop the container and re-run the start-proj.sh command.

   9. For any changes to the docker image, additions to the pip packages (requirements.txt), or other non-code changes rerun the build-proj.sh command.

   10. If you are receiving a 'permission denied' notification on any of the shell commands, they may have lost the executable permission. run: $ chmod +x ./bin/*.* should correct the problem.
 You may choose to run command on individual files as well.

+# Contributing

+  We are using Travis-CI for a CI/CD toolchain.
+We run automated tests on all branches, merged PRs on master will automatically deploy to the AWS integration environment.
+Do not merge or commit to master without getting a plus one approval.

 ## API Info: